Child in Care Reviews

 Where a decision is taken that the review process will not include a meeting the IRO must ensure that full consultation with all relevant individuals, including the child, has taken place to inform the review of the child's case.

-Where a looked after child remains the subject of a Child Protection Plan, there should be a single planning and reviewing process, led by the IRO, leading to the development of a single plan.
+Where a child in care remains the subject of a child protection plan, there should be a single planning and reviewing process, led by the IRO, leading to the development of a single plan.

-Consideration should be given to the IRO chairing the Child Protection Conference where a looked after child remains subject to a Child Protection Plan.
+Consideration should be given to the IRO chairing the Child Protection Conference where a child in care remains subject to a Child Protection Plan.
 Where that is not possible, it will be expected that the IRO will attend the Child Protection Review Conference.

-The timing of the review of the child protection aspects of the Care Plan should be as in Section 2, Frequency of Looked After Reviews.
+The timing of the review of the child protection aspects of the Care Plan should be as in Section 2, Frequency of Child in Care Reviews.

 The decisions should have any identifying details removed as necessary, for example, exceptionally, the address of the placement.